Ahsan22444555/CommanApi/README.md

 # CommanApi
-A project that returns cmd commands as api endpoints like for changing directory use cd &lt;path>
+A project that returns cmd commands from api endpoints like for changing directory use cd &lt;path>